 Classes in May and June are hands on at our apiary for beginning beekeepers.
 If you have a hive now or just want some more experience before you take the plunge, this class might be good for you.

-Winter one day classes will be held at the Jane Addams Hull House Museum in Chicago from 10 AM to 3 PM.
+The class is held at Rancho Verde, headquarters of Christy Webber Landscapes in Chicago, from 10 AM to 3 PM.
 Lunch is potluck.
 Students will get further details after they sign up.
 Cost is $85.00.
 Our last class of the Summer will be July 25.
 The class will have a rain date of the next day (Sunday).